 Anger and resentment do not necessarily have to be the by-products of a dissolution of a working relationship.
 Through the use of collaborative law, all parties can sit down with each other and with professional supporters to reach a settlement that works for them and their needs.

 At Employer Work Place Law, we believe that collaborative law offers employers and employees a brighter future than they would have after a litigated dissolution.
 The collaborative process gives the parties involved control of their own future, rather than leaving it to a judge.
 The process emphasises respect and cooperation instead of argument and conflict.
-It gives those involved the means to resolve differences by working together instead of fighting against each other.
+We work in many different regions and provinces, we feel this gives us the edge on our competitors.
+The collaborative law process gives those involved the means to resolve differences by working together instead of fighting against each other.

 Understanding the Collaborative Law Process